MatthijsKamstra/haxejs/haxe/hello-world.md

 1. Put this code into a `test.html` file.
-2. Open it with your browser (like Google Chrome), it should display **Hello World** in your Console.
+2. Open it with your browser (like Google Chrome)
+3. It will display **Hello World** in your Console.
 (Google Chrome > Hamburger menu > More Tools > Developers tools)